Gabsonenene/Healthcare-project/README.md

 The datasets include diseases such as heart disease, diabetes, liver disease, HCV infection, breast cancer and cervical cancer.

 ## Tools and Environment
 This analysis was carried out using a Jupyter Notebook and Python programming language.
 In this study, numpy, pandas, sklearn, seaborn, and matplotlib libraries were used.
+Supervised learning algorithms: KNN, SVM, random forest, naïve Bayes, logistic regression, and XGBoost.

 # Results
 ## F2 metric scores for supervised learning algorithms in preliminary evaluation using cross-validation: